-Today we are experiencing massive fluctuations in consumer demand patterns and workplace practices that just six months ago would have seemed farfetched.
+Today we are experiencing massive fluctuations in consumer demand patterns and workplace practices that slightly over a year ago would have seemed farfetched.
 Economic downturns are threatening the livelihood of many companies and businesses need to not only ensure continuity today, but also a foundation for the future.
 To this end, streamlining supply chain efficiency and visibility has never been more vital.

 This is where labeling in SAP systems can have a large impact.
 But for many organizations using SAP to manage extended supply chain operations, labeling is not optimized.
 While this may seem like a minor issue, it can seriously impact consumers and organizations’ bottom lines.

 Outdated SAP labeling methods, such as hard coding label templates in SAPscript or using complex form layouts in Smart Forms require IT intervention, which can delay operations longer, especially when a limited number of IT staff are on-site due to social distancing.
 This challenge is compounded when relying on paper-based quality assurance, which can further complicate label changes and increase the chance of human errors or potentially disastrous recalls.